microsoft/IBAC-SNI/README.md

    adapted from https://github.com/lcswillems/rl-starter-files (MIT license)
 4. `coinrun` contains the code for the main results on the coinrun domain.
 It is code adapted from https://github.com/openai/coinrun (MIT license)
-5. `saliency` is a helper library from https://github.com/PAIR-code/saliency to compute saliency maps for the coinrun experiment (Apache License 2.0)

 # Toy Classification Taks
 To run the experiment, use